 My registration renewal is due but I have parking tickets.
 Can I still renew my car?

-It depends on whether the parking tickets or toll violations been recorded with the DMV.
-If they are, you may renew your vehicle's registration but only if you choose to pay the parking or toll tickets too.
+It depends on whether the parking tickets or toll violations have been recorded with the DMV.
+If they have, you may renew your vehicle's registration but only if you choose to pay the parking or toll tickets too.
 Your total registration renewal fees will include an itemized list of outstanding parking tickets which you may make payment for, along with your registration renewal payment.
 You may not renew your vehicle's registration without paying the parking citation(s) on record with the DMV.
 The good news is that not all parking and toll tickets are recorded with the DMV, only those which are delinquent.
 Your renewal notice will indicate which tickets and/or toll violations must be paid as well as the date of the parking ticket(s) or toll violation(s), the court through which the violation is handled, the citation number and the fine amount.
 If using our online registration renewal system, we will not require payment of delinquent parking tickets or toll violations until we confirm this information with the DMV.
 During the processing of your order and if the DMV has recorded any unpaid citations, we will notify you so that you may choose to complete your renewal order along with paying the fines.
 If the Department of Motor Vehicles has recorded parking or toll violations, payment for both your DMV renewal fees and outstanding fines must be made if intend on renewing your registration, either online, by mail or in-person.
 If you choose to contest a parking ticket, you will need to contact the municipality which issued the citation prior to being able to complete your renewal.
 If you've paid for a parking ticket yet the California Department of Motor Vehicles indicates parking penalties are still due, it is possible your citation clearance has not been filed yet.
 You may be required to provide proof-of-payment to expedite the renewal process.

 My vehicle registration is suspended.
 How do I remove the suspension?